 Because the SBA lender borrows money to make loans and investments, our net operating income is dependent upon the difference between the rate at which we borrow funds and the rate at which we invest these funds.
-The Company has outstanding bank notes payable of approximately \$15,833,000 at March 31, 2009.
+The Company has outstanding bank notes payable of approximately \$16,327,000 at June 30, 2009.
 Under the fourth amendment signed in December 2008, the interest rate on such notes is variable, based on the current Prime rate plus 2.0% or three month LIBOR plus 4.00%, whichever is higher.
 Such interest rates increase by 0.25% each quarter beginning January 1, 2009.
+As of June 30, 2009, the interest rate being charged to NSBF is 5.75%.
+On July 22, 2009 we entered into a Fifth Amendment and Consent (the "Fifth Amendment") to the Credit Agreement with GECC which made certain changes in the terms of the warehouse lending facility provided to NSBF.
+The Fifth Amendment reduces the aggregate total of the credit facility to \$15 million from \$28 million, adjusts the interest rate and and other terms and extends the maturity date from August 31, 2009 to May 31, 2010 based upon progress shown by NSBF in obtaining a commitment for a replacement lender.
+There can be no assurance that we will be able to renew or extend our credit line with GE, or that we will be able to negotiate an alternate arrangement.
+Failure to obtain financing would have a material adverse effect on our business.

-As of March 31, 2009, the interest rate being charged to NSBF is 5.50%.
-As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our interest income.
+There can be no assurance that a significant change in market interest rates will not have a material adverse effect on our interest income.
 In periods of sharply rising interest rates, our cost of funds would increase, which would reduce our net operating income.
-We have analyzed the potential impact of changes in interest rates on interest rate sensitivity, a hypothetical immediate 1% change in interest rates would have the effect of a net increase (decrease) in assets by less than 1% for 2009.
+We have analyzed the potential impact of changes in interest rates on interest income net of interest expense.
+Assuming that the balance sheet were to remain constant and no actions were taken to alter the existing interest rate sensitivity, a hypothetical immediate 1% change in interest rates would have the effect of a net increase (decrease) in assets by less than 1% for 2009.
 Although management believes that this measure is indicative of our sensitivity to interest rate changes, it does not adjust for potential changes in credit quality, size and composition of the assets on the balance sheet, and other business developments that could affect a net increase (decrease) in assets.
 Accordingly, no assurances can be given that actual results would not differ materially from the potential outcome simulated by this estimate.

-Additionally, we do not have significant exposure to changing interest rates on invested cash which was approximately \$25,873,000 at March 31, 2009.
+Additionally, we do not have significant exposure to changing interest rates on invested cash which was approximately \$26,867,000 at June 30, 2009.
 We do not purchase or hold derivative financial instruments for trading purposes.
 All of our transactions are conducted in U.S. dollars and we do not have any foreign currency or foreign exchange risk.
 We do not trade commodities or have any commodity price risk.